Updated : 25 May 2020

-Historical traffic flow data files for over 2,000 Australian suburbs covering a four-year span, from 2016 to 2019, are now available for online purchase thanks to Melbourne-based technology company Intelematics.
+Historical traffic flow data files for over 2,000 Australian suburbs covering a five-year span, from 2016 to 2020, are now available for online purchase thanks to Melbourne-based technology company Intelematics.

 Intelematics, Australia’s leading provider of real-time traffic information for the past 12-years, is now making traffic data accessible and giving traffic engineers and consultants the ability to better understand and plan their projects, and win more business with high-resolution, easy to access traffic flow data.
 Now, traffic management and calming projects, to road safety audits can be better understood before, during and after completion.
 Plus, there is no need to use data that dates back to 2015 to inform new road and traffic management projects.